szairi2011/my-admin-portal/README.md

 To test your Angular build locally:

-## Build your app: ng build --prod
+## Build your app locally: ng build --prod
 We may need to build a stable release and deploy the app, while switching to a different Git branch to continue improving the app and avoid ops interruptions untill we get a CI ready for this app.
 For this:
 1. Make sure to check out to master branch first, than merge from any previous branching if needed
 2. Build the app usng following command: > ng build for a dev dist. or > ng build --prod for a production distribution